sakaiproject/sakai/shortenedurl/docs/README.txt

 ERRORS/OMISSIONS:
 -----------------
-For any errors or omissions, please open a Jira ticket at http://jira.sakaiproject.org/jira/browse/TINYURL
+For any errors or omissions, please open a Jira ticket at http://jira.sakaiproject.org/jira/browse/SHORTURL

 ---
 Steve Swinsburg
-August 2010
+February 2011